0nyr/journals2data/README.md

 ### Tue 22 June 2021

-Objective: integrate automated URL extraction to the library.

 I am conducting further investigations on the results of newspaper3k parsing.
 I have understood how to pass direct html to it.

 Using selenium increases the results of parsing (with corrected test).